 - Software Security

 - Network Security

 - Managing Cyber Risk

 - Government, National Security and the Fifth Domain

 - Applied Machine Learning for Cybersecurity

 Preferred qualifications include: a record of superior academic or professional performance; the ability to be self-directed with broadly-defined limits on assignments; excellent communication skills, both oral and written; and a demonstrated ability to interact efficiently with diverse people in a highly multidisciplinary environment.

 Please indicate in your Statement of Teaching Interests/Experience/Approach which class(es) you believe you are qualified to teach.

-The School of Information is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching or other related areas.
+The School of Information is particularly interested in candidates who will contribute to racial and gender diversity and equity in higher education through their teaching or other related areas.
 We require that applicants submit a statement addressing past and/or potential contributions.

 The full-time annual fiscal-year salary range is $61,930 to $162,227.
 The School of Information generally hires lecturers for appointment at 17% to 35% time on a semester basis.